nablang/nablang/doc/nabla/basic-syntax.md

 [impl NOTE]:

-We add an implicit continuation arg in lambda calling, with it we can aggregate data into the primary stack.
+We add an implicit continuation arg in lambda calling, with it we can aggregate struct into the primary stack.

 See also https://ghc.haskell.org/trac/ghc/wiki/ApplicativeDo for applicative do notation